roseandgold/COVID-Tweets-Project/README.md

 ## Data Manipulation Stages
 - Manually downloaded the Twitter ID CSV files and Zip files
 - Grab a one percent sample for each day (each CSV represented one day of Tweets) one_perc_sample.py
+    - This script should be in a directory containing a another directory named 'ieee_data/' as that is the name of the directory it is currently written to loop through.
-- Retrieve the full tweets from the Twitter API with twitterAPIScript.py
+- Retrieve the full tweets from the Twitter API using the combined Tweet IDs with twitterAPIScript.py
+    - For this to work correctly the user will need to have Twitter Developer API credentials.
+Pass the script the name of the file with the Tweet IDs that was created with one_perc_sample.py, the start index (0 on the first run), and how many ID's you want to populate on that run.
+After the run is complete the script will output where it left off to be passed as the start argument on the next run.
 - Combine all of the tweet data into one CSV combineTweetCSVs.py
 - Grab the bi-grams for each tweet tweetTokenizer.py
 - Tokenize each tweet to get individual words tweetTokenizerSingleWord.py